discos/srt-single-dish-tools/README.md

     This work makes use of the SRT Single Dish Tools developed by Matteo Bachetti.

 We will submit it to the [Astrophysics Source Code Library](www.ascl.net) soon, and update the text accordingly.

+### Known issues
++ There is a known bug in numpy 0.14 that affects Python 2.7 builds.
+Python 2.7 users please force numpy to 0.13.